A hunger strike at an ICE facility in New Jersey has spurred protests. Here’s what we know

 “The people inside Delaney Hall are fathers and mothers, sons and daughters and members of our community.
 In New Jersey, we believe in the rule of law and that everyone deserves to be treated with basic dignity.
 We have a duty to safeguard the rights, health, and well-being of everyone within our borders,” Sherrill said.

-Congressman Rob Menendez Jr., who represents the area around Delaney Hall, posted on X he visited the facility “to conduct an unannounced oversight visit” after learning that a constituent was at risk of transfer or deportation due to his involvement in the recent strike, but he was denied access to the facility.
+Congressman Rob Menendez Jr., who represents the area around Delaney Hall, posted on X he also visited the facility “to conduct an unannounced oversight visit” after learning that a constituent was at risk of transfer or deportation due to his involvement in the recent strike, but he was denied access.

+Menendez got to Delaney Hall Sunday night and requested to see Soto Hernandez, but was told he would have to wait, he told CNN.
+When he was finally able to meet with an ICE official Monday morning, after spending all night at the facility, they said Soto Hernandez was transferred overnight.
+CNN has reached out to DHS about Menendez’s comments.

+Menendez said he first thought of Soto Hernandez’s wife.
+“His wife was not sleeping.
+She’s clearly very stressed, has anxiety, has young kids she’s taking care of by herself and pregnant,” he said.

-“I’m not even asking for any special treatment.
-You’re denying my right to go inside and do an oversight tour,” Menendez said.
-He has since been able to visit Soto Hernandez at Elizabeth Detention Center, he said in a later post.
+He was later able to see Soto Hernandez at Elizabeth Detention Center, he said in a post on X, writing: “Our work here isn’t done.
+The fight continues.
+And we will never relent until all private detention centers are closed and ICE is abolished.”

-US Sen. Cory Booker of New Jersey denounced conditions at Delaney Hall in a social media post Monday, saying “Immigrants at Delaney Hall are on a hunger strike because they are fighting for their human rights” as conditions are “deplorable.”
+US Sen. Cory Booker of New Jersey also denounced conditions at Delaney Hall in a social media post Monday, saying, “Immigrants at Delaney Hall are on a hunger strike because they are fighting for their human rights” as conditions are “deplorable.”

 “We’re working with our partners in the state to bring an end to this nightmare and I’ll be going to Delaney Hall again to conduct oversight,” he said.